cefet-rj-dal/daltoolboxdp/examples/classification/skcla_gb.md

 ## Gradient Boosting Classifier - Overview

+Gradient Boosting builds an additive ensemble of shallow trees by sequentially fitting each tree to the negative gradient (residuals) of a differentiable loss.
+Learning rate and tree depth control model complexity and generalization.

 This example uses Gradient Boosting (scikit-learn via reticulate) to classify the Iris dataset.
 Workflow: split train/test, train, predict, and evaluate (classification metrics).